Gitter499/bsan/README.md

 ```
 cargo bsan test
 ```
 Our plugin supports most of the same subcommands as Miri.
 When it's used for the first time, it will perform a one-time setup step of building an instrumented sysroot.
 You can trigger this step manually using the `setup` subcommand.

 ## Building from Source
 Every single command needed to build, test, and install BorrrowSanitizer can be accessed through `xb`, our build script.
 For first-time setup, run:
 ```
 xb setup
 ```
+This will install a [custom Rust toolchain](https://github.com/BorrowSanitizer/rust) under the name `bsan`.
-If you only want to install BorrowSanitizer, then run:
+Then, to install BorrowSanitizer, run:
 ```
 xb install
 ```
-This will install a [custom Rust toolchain](https://github.com/BorrowSanitizer/rust) under the name `bsan`.
-You can speed this up by building our [dev container](https://containers.dev/), which already has the `bsan` toolchain installed.
-We recommend using the container to avoid any environment-specific issues.
+This will place our tool's binaries into Cargo's [home directory](https://doc.rust-lang.org/cargo/guide/cargo-home.html) (`$HOME/.cargo`).
+You will need to have `bsan` set as the active toolchain (e.g. `rustup default bsan`) for our tool to work.

 You can build and test components of the project using the `build` and `test` subcommands.
 For example, running `xb build` will build everything, but you can also pass the name of a subdirectory to build just that component, like so:
 ```